nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ##### Viewing general help
 Format: `help`

-* Type in `help` singularly displays a menu of all commands available to use as a list, how to navigate each command, alongside the syntax for each command.
+* Type in `help` singularly will display a menu of all commands available to use as a list, how to navigate each command, alongside the syntax for each command.

 ##### Viewing specific help